cauerast/FastApiProject/README.md

 # FastAPI Orders API

-Open-source backend solution for managing and processing **orders** across multiple business domains — from restaurants to retail or logistics — built with **FastAPI**.
+Open-source backend solution for managing and processing **orders** across multiple business domains — from restaurants to retail or logistics, built with **FastAPI**.
 Designed for scalability, modularity, and clean architecture principles, this project provides a production-grade foundation for RESTful services.

 [Documentation](#documentation) • [Installation](#installation) • [Core-Features](#core-features) • [Project-Structure](#project-structure) • [Testing](#testing) • [License](#license)